snowleopard/scenco/README.md

 http://www.eecs.berkeley.edu/~alanmi/abc/

 We use `ABC` either for the synthesis and mapping process.
-All the functionalities provided by `SCENCO`, can be used only when ABC is installed in the system.
-Place the binary of ABC in the root folder of SCENCO in order to run the tool properly, or add the main folder where ABC is present into the `PATH` variable of the system.
+All the functionalities provided by `SCENCO`, can be used only when ABC is properly installed.
+Add the folder, where the binary is present, into the `PATH` variable of the system.
+Follow the following instructions depending on the OS that you use.

-- Linux & Mac OS X : for these two OSes, refer to the following website for the download and compilation of the most up to date version of the tool: http://www.eecs.berkeley.edu/~alanmi/abc/
+###### Linux & Mac OS X
+1) Refer to the following website for the download and compilation of the most up to date version of the tool: http://www.eecs.berkeley.edu/~alanmi/abc/
+2) Type and run in the terminal: `export PATH="$PATH:[ABC_absolute_folder_path]"` to add `ABC` into the system variable `PATH`

+###### Windows
-- Windows: for those of you having Windows installed on your machine, a ready-to-use binary version could be downaload at the following link: http://www.eecs.berkeley.edu/~alanmi/abc/abc10216.exe
+1) A ready-to-use binary version could be downloaded at the following link: http://www.eecs.berkeley.edu/~alanmi/abc/abc10216.exe
+2) Type and run in the command line: `set "PATH=%PATH%;[ABC_absolute_folder_path]"` to add `ABC` into the system variable `PATH`

 ##### Note